-Toho has announced that they will become more involved with movie productions outside of Japan.
-This will take effect as early as 2019, and will extend for years to come with films in both the United States and China.
-This article chronicles some of these efforts to break into these markets.
-Among the coverage is on the ambitious Toho Vision 2021 plan as well, which also includes real estate.
-As it relates to the movies, they will generally be spun off into their own news roundup as development gets further.
+Toho has announced that they will become more involved with movie productions and key investments outside of Japan.
+This will take effect as early as 2019, and will extend for years and years to come in the global marketplace.
+This article chronicles some of these efforts to break into these markets, ranging from co-producing, to investments and sometimes even acquisitions.

 April 19th, 2019 update